Skip to content

 The default stack uses ghcr.io/threehappypenguins/videosphere:latest and mongo:8, publishes the app on port 9624, and stores MongoDB in a named Docker volume.

-Host path for MongoDB backups
+Optional host path for MongoDB data

 bash